-Evaluation of data-inferred subsets
+Evaluation of data-inferred symptom combinations

-An optimisation technique was subsequently used to generate optimal subsets of symptoms from the data.
+An optimisation technique was subsequently used to generate optimal symptom combinations from the data.
 Optimisation problems with multiple objectives have a set of optimal solutions (known as Pareto-optimal solutions) rather than one single optimal solution.
 No Pareto-optimal solution is better than the other without further information on the specific objective to be addressed.
-As sensitivity and specificity represent conflicting objectives, a multi-objective evolutionary algorithm (MOEA) was applied to generate efficient combinations of symptoms each characterised by a good trade-off between specificity and sensitivity.
+As sensitivity and specificity represent conflicting objectives, a multi-objective evolutionary algorithm (MOEA) was applied to generate efficient symptom combinations each characterised by a good trade-off between specificity and sensitivity.
 The python package pymoo v0.4.2.1 was used for MOEA optimisation.
-More specifically, we employed the well-known NSGAII16, (see supplementary Table e2 for parameter information).
+More specifically, we employed the well-known NSGAII17, (see supplementary Table e2 for parameter information).

-To generate the Pareto of optimal combinations of symptoms (referred to as datainferred subsets hereafter), the discovery (UK) cohort was randomly split into a training and validation set.
-The training set (601 COVID-19 positive, 60,552 negative cases) was used to train the MOEA and generate the Pareto of the optimal subsets of symptoms.
-The validation set (601 COVID-19 positive, 60,551 negative cases) was used to evaluate each optimal combination by computing the sensitivity, specificity, and TPC of each generated subset.
-For the validation set, the sensitivity and specificity of the Pareto of optimal subsets were also computed on the two age groups to show the generalisability of the generated optimal subsets.
-All optimal combinations were also validated on the replication (US) cohort.
+To generate the Pareto of optimal combinations of symptoms (referred to as datainferred symptom combinations hereafter), the UK-discovery cohort was randomly split into a training and validation dataset.
+The training dataset (601 COVID-19 positive, 60,552 negative cases) was used to train the MOEA and generate the Pareto of the optimal symptom combinations.
+The validation dataset (601 COVID-19 positive, 60,551 negative cases) was used to evaluate each optimal combination by computing the sensitivity, specificity, and TPC of each generated symptom combination.
+For the validation dataset, the sensitivity and specificity of the Pareto of optimal symptom combinations were also computed on the two age groups to show the generalisability of the generated optimal symptom combinations.
+All optimal symptom combinations were also validated on the US-replication cohort.